Gohonzon

 A gohonzon inscribed by Nichiren just before his death in 1280.
 The central logographs depict the official title of the Lotus Sūtra.

 (御本尊, Gohonzon) is a generic term for a venerated religious object in Japanese Buddhism.
 It may take the form of a scroll or statuary.
-The term gohonzon typically refers to the mainstream use of venerated objects within Nichiren Buddhism, referring to the calligraphic paper mandala inscribed by the 13th Japanese Buddhist priest Nichiren 日蓮to which devotional chanting is directed.
+The term gohonzon typically refers to the mainstream use of venerated objects within Nichiren Buddhism, referring to the calligraphic paper mandala inscribed by the 13th Japanese Buddhist priest Nichiren 日蓮 to which devotional chanting is directed.

 Linguistically, the root word (本尊, honzon) derives from ancient word konpon-sogyo, signifying a devotional object of respect or worship, and with the honorific (御, go-) prefix.

 Varying Nichiren groups accord their own meanings to the term gohonzon in different ways, signifying their treatment of the object: